Clara Shortridge Foltz: Other accomplishments

 In 1910, she was appointed to the Los Angeles District Attorney's Office, becoming the first female deputy district attorney in the United States.
 She was active in the suffrage movement, authoring the Women's Vote Amendment for California in 1911.
 Foltz also raised five children, mostly as a single mother, and encouraged women not to overlook their traditional domestic roles.

 Foltz also founded and published the San Diego Daily Bee, and New American Woman Magazine, for which she wrote a monthly column until her death.

 Family

-Foltz's brother, Samuel M. Shortridge, was elected for California to the United States Senate in 1920 and served two terms.
-Foltz supported his campaign, though in earlier campaigns she had disagreed with him on key issues like tariffs.
+Foltz's brother, Samuel M. Shortridge, was elected to the United States Senate from California in 1920 and served two terms.
+Foltz supported his campaigns, though earlier she had disagreed with him on key issues such as tariffs.

-Her brother Charles M. Shortridge (1858-1918) was the owner of the San Jose newspaper Daily Mercury and purchased The San Francisco Call in 1895.
+Their brother Charles M. Shortridge (1858–1918) was the owner of the San Jose newspaper Daily Mercury and purchased The San Francisco Call in 1895.